Euler systems and relative Satake isomorphism: Construction of Euler systems

 where the downward arrow is the $\mb{H}$-coinvariant map.
 One simply observes that the coinvariant map and $\Theta_{\bG}'$ both introduce the same volume factors on a basis of functions, so $\Theta_{\mb{G}}$ is integral. \end{proof} \begin{remark} The proof of \cite[Proposition 2.7]{LaiSkinner} should carry over to this setting, thereby removing the ``mod torsion'' part of the statement.
 One can likely axiomatize it using Loeffler's definition of Cartesian cohomology functors \cite{LoefflerSpherical, GrahamShah}. \end{remark}

 If $\mb{H}=\GL_2$ and $V$ is its standard two-dimensional representation, then Example~\ref{ex:SiegelUnits} gives a $V$-theta series as above, with $i=j=1$.
 This gives rise to the tame parts of the following Euler systems, with the caveat that we need the function-level statements of \cite{SakWang} in mixed characteristics.
+Note that all of the spherical varieties used are strongly tempered.